The multi-skilled resource-constrained project scheduling problem

 - Snauwaert, J., & Vanhoucke, M. (2021).
 A new algorithm for resource-constrained project scheduling with breadth and depth of skills.
 European Journal of Operational Research, 292(1), 43–59.
 Download the illustrative example of this paper.

-- Snauwaert, J., & Vanhoucke, M. (2021).
+- Snauwaert, J., & Vanhoucke, M. (2022).
 Multi-skilled resource-constrained project scheduling problem: Overview and data generation.
-European Journal of Operational Research, Under Submission.
+European Journal of Operational Research, Under Submission (2nd round).